aFarahbakhsh1383/cse_110_lab_1/index.md

 ![JS Photo](https://encrypted-tbn0.gstatic.com/images?q=tbn:ANd9GcS_loAIO35hsBCzwrXRmBvytt231VXHYCTi4g&s)

-You could say I'm passionate about turning ideas into working apps — even if it means pulling some late nights writing `<sub>debug</sub>` logs or solving <sup>one</sup> tricky bug after another.
+You could say I'm passionate about turning ideas into working apps — even if it means pulling some late nights writing `debug` logs or solving <sup>one</sup> tricky bug after another.

 Visit **[my site](https://ali-dev.webflow.io/)** for more info or to connect!